Regaliae/Manas-CPU/README.md

  #ALU in addition mode by default
  - SU : Enable subtraction mode
  - MU : Enable multiplication mode
- - DI : Division | idk how.
-Maybe add if time? | NOT IMPLEMENTED
+ - DI : Division | NOT IMPLEMENTED
  - SR : Enable shift right | Floor divide by 2
  - SL : Enable shift left | Multiply by 2
  - AND : Enable logical AND operation in ALU | NOT IMPLEMENTED